wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 21. Displaying the contents of file ed (using the cat command) reveals that only the first line is there.

-    Why isn't the second line there?
+    QUIZ: Why isn't the second line there?

     Because it has been stashed away.